Submissions

 Footnotes

-Footnotes should only be used when essential.
+Footnotes should be used only when essential.

-References cited
+References cited.

 Photography